awhmaisy/275-striders-cooked/README.md

 ### :movie_camera: tristan wilcher
 <img src="teamassets/tristan.jpg" width="100" alt="Tristan Wilcher headshot">

-- **short bio**: tristan brings a passion for books, production and beat-making, and music business to the USC Iovine and Young Academy.
-If he’s not reading or making films, you can find him in the studio.
-He has experience directing and working with creatives.
-- **role**: developer and visual designer
+- **short bio**: Tristan brings passion in video editing, film production, creative problem solving, and beat-making to the USC Iovine and Young Academy.
+He's directed commercial sets for iHeartRadio and Wir3d and have shot/edited music videos for artists in the Los Angeles and Indianapolis Areas.
+He took on this project to understand more about utilizing 3D for the web and its unique applications it can have for the customer experience.

 ### :partying_face: sinchana nama
 <img src="teamassets/sinchana.jpg" width="100" alt="Sinchana Nama headshot">